 The area offers camping, a cozy lodge, and even old mining cabins to rent for the night.
 The cabins are only open from spring into early fall, so don’t plan on visiting during the harsh winter season.
 Platoro isn’t exactly an exciting or popular mountain town where you can take in lots of cultures, but it’s worth checking out if you want a quiet, uncrowded place to fish deep in the mountains.

 With Comanche National Grassland sitting closer to New Mexico and the Oklahoma panhandle than the Front Range, many Coloradans aren’t aware of this fascinating natural and historical destination.
 But if juniper-laden canyons, ancient rock art, Golden Eagles, dinosaur footprints, and abandoned old west homesteads pique your interest, this is a spot worth driving down to.

 Comanche National Grassland isn’t anywhere near the mountains or other spots visitors like to frequent, which means you’ll have to go out of your way to see it.
-But with Colorado’s cities and natural offerings getting more crowded and less accessible by the day, it’s an excellent way to experience something unique in the state without having to fight traffic, high prices, and massive crowds.
-To the north, the La Junta and Rocky Ford area offers plenty of options for restaurants and hotels.
+But with Colorado’s cities and natural offerings getting more crowded and less accessible by the day, it’s an excellent way to experience something unique without having to fight traffic, high prices, and massive crowds.

 Thanks for checking out our list of secluded towns and destinations in Colorado’s Rockies.
 Another little hidden place to visit for those in the Southwest is Ophir, twenty minutes south of Telluride.
 Wherever you go, have fun escaping the crowds and uncovering the road(s) less traveled.